-Philosophy is studied during the earlier part of initial formation and is usually accompanied by the study of some arts or science subjects.
-Philosophy leads the seminarian to an understanding of the human person and the significance of human life, of the place of the person in relation to reality, and of the fate of the person.
+Seminarian to an understanding of the human person and the significance of human life, of the place of the person in relation to reality, and of the fate of the person.
 It nurtures an appreciation of human thought through the ages and in different cultural contexts.
-In its own right it is an autonomous and ancient discipline, but it also has an important relationship with theology, which in various ways depends on it and shares many questions with it.
-The proper intellectual formation of the seminarian and the study of theology require a knowledge of philosophy, and this is best pursued before he takes up his theology course.
+In its own right, it is an autonomous and ancient discipline, but it also has an important relationship with Theology, which in various ways depends on it and shares many questions with it.
+The proper intellectual formation of the Seminarian and the study of Theology require a knowledge of Philosophy, and this is best pursued before he takes up his Theology course.